Donald William "Dippy" Simmons - Born September 13, 1931 in Port Colborne, Ontario – Died September 24, 2010 was a professional ice Hockey goaltender.

 Simmons rejoined the Springfield Indians, who were back in the AHL for the 1954-55 season, playing there for 2 1/2 seasons.

-Simmons got his first NHL start in 1957 when he replaced Terry Sawchuk in the Boston Bruins' goal part way through the season and helped the club reach the Stanley Cup finals.
+Simmons had replaced Terry Sawchuk in the Boston Bruins' goal part way through the season and then helped the Bruins reach the Stanley Cup finals.
 He helped the team return to the finals the next season and won a personal high 24 games in 1958-59.

 Simmons was traded to the Toronto Maple Leafs for Ed Chadwick in 1961 and he was a solid back up to Johnny Bower.
 In 1962 he won a couple of games in the playoffs while helping the Maple Leafs win the Stanley Cup.